1Hive/redemptions-app/app/public/meta/details.md

-1Hive's Redemptions app allows Aragon organizations to grant their token holders the right to redeem tokens in exchange for a proportional share of the organizations treasury assets.
+The Redemptions app allows Aragon organizations to grant their token holders the right to redeem tokens in exchange for a proportional share of the organizations treasury assets.

-**Waring**
+**WARING**

-- The code in this repo has not been audited.
+The code in this repo has not been audited.